 “Most people will never see a sandalwood tree.
 But what if it was a warm and fuzzy creature, like a penguin?
 What if we said the world’s total population of king penguins are dying out and they’ve had no babies for 50 years.
 We’d be horrified and saying, ‘we need to do something about this’.
 But no one is saying anything about sandalwood.

-“But the crazy thing is the sandalwood scent can be created artificially.
+“But the sandalwood scent can be created artificially.
 They don’t need to pull these trees out of the landscape.
 But it’s much cheaper to pull a tree out of the bush.”

 A dangerous chain reaction